MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2016.md

 ## VMM 2016 system requirements

-The following sections describe the scalability information, hardware, software, and SQL Server requirements for VMM 2016, and summarizes the support for the servers managed in the VMM fabric.
+The following sections describe the scalability information, hardware, software, and SQL Server requirements for VMM 2016, and summarize the support for the servers managed in the VMM fabric.

 ## Capacity limits

 The following table provides the scale limits that were tested for System Center 2016 Virtual Machine Manager.
-There are various factors that impact the scale limits, such as hardware configuration, network, topology and others.
+There are various factors that impact the scale limits, such as hardware configuration, network, topology, and others.

 The [planning guide](https://technet.microsoft.com/system-center-docs/vmm/plan/plan-overview) provides the details about how these factors can be adapted to specific requirements.